alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

 ## Instructions

-1. Copy the PayAndGuess0 smart contract code from the GitHub to use in Remix for Step 3. https://github.com/alexhkurz/introduction-to-smart-contracts/tree/main/lectures/lecture02
+1. Copy the [PayAndGuess0](https://github.com/alexhkurz/SmartContracts/blob/main/Tutorial/PayAndGuess/PayAndGuess0.sol) to use in Remix.

 2. Complete the following tasks: